movementkitchen/website/src/pages/about/index.md

 balance boards, half domes and spiky balls lying around and me and the children playfully climbing over them as I'm trying to cook dinner.

-I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
+I aim to create the homely, intimate atmosphere of the kitchen in my sessions too.
 I work a lot with biomechanics and science of movement but in a relaxed and informal way, guided by empathy and intuition.
 Instead of a lab my working space is a kitchen, both literally and metaphorically.

 [1]: https://nutritiousmovement.com/